haiping1010/New_peptide_iteration/LSTM_Pep/README.md

 * scikit-learn 0.22.2.post1

+The input fasta for training the initial model was deposite in https://figshare.com/s/60ac3aaa96eb0942f8a2 .
-The input fasta file was putted in generated_data folder.
+The input fasta files for funetuning were putted in generated_data folder.
 Finetune training the model and generating de novo peptide by following command: python retrain.py